javascript-studio/studio-cli/README.md

 ```

 Inline source maps are used to map stack traces back to your original sources.
-If source maps are in a separate file, use `--file` and the source maps will
+If source maps are in a separate file, using `--file` automatically resolves
-resolved.
+the source maps file.

 WebPack always writes to files.
 Use `studio --file script.js` to scan a file.